 would help the muscles recover after physical exertion.
 This was shown by a study conducted by eight researchers from different Australian universities, published in May 2008 in The Journal of Applied Physiology.
 The caffeine

 The experiment was conducted on seven cyclists training regularly, which the researchers had pedaled until their glycogen level was depleted.
 Some sportsmen then drank a drink containing carbohydrates, and others a drink containing carbohydrates as well as a large dose of caffeine

 ingested, the equivalent of six cups, caused sleep disorders among athletes.
 Future studies will test the effectiveness of lower amounts on the body.

 Is recovery a choice?
-Twitter Thursday! #KatiFAQ | Kati Morton (October 2021)
+Twitter Thursday! #KatiFAQ | Kati Morton (December 2023)